 ABOUT BBB: For more than 100 years, Better Business Bureau has been helping people find businesses, brands and charities they can trust.
 In 2013, people turned to BBB more than 132 million times for BBB Business Reviews on more than 4.5 million businesses and Charity Reports on 11,000 charities, all available for free at bbb.org.

 ABOUT BBB SERVING ARKANSAS: BBB Serving Arkansas, founded in 1960, serves all consumers and businesses in Arkansas from its centrally located office in Little Rock and offers services to more than 3,000 Accredited Businesses in the state.
 In the past 12 months, Arkansas BBB has assisted in the resolution of over 6,000 consumer/business complaints and provided over 1.2 million instances of service to companies and individuals seeking information and assistance with business issues.
-BBB Serving Arkansas is one of 112 local, independent BBBs across North America.
+BBB Serving Arkansas is one of 113 local, independent BBBs in the United States, Canada and Mexico.